Available Works

 Constant tension between the two-dimensional and the boundless offers the viewer an opportunity to explore inner realities that have latently existed until the viewer actualizes them by finding comfort in discovering and inhabiting them.

 The paintings in Seeing Through Walls contain a promise.
 Clouds will clear, smoke will dissipate, dust will settle.
-The vision will eventually be revealed and the viewer will play a role in the creation of what lies beyond.
+The vision will eventually be revealed and the viewer will play the central role in the creation of what lies beyond.

 Copyright © 2024 Meurehg Studios - All Rights Reserved.